-The uncertainty associated with activity data is 50% while the uncertainty associated with emission factors for all gases is 100% according to IPCC 2006.
+The uncertainty associated with activity data is 30% while the uncertainty associated with emission factors for all gases is 100% according to IPCC 2006.

-The combined uncertainty of all emissions of waste incineration sector as % of total emissions is estimated by 1.1%.
+The combined uncertainty of all emissions of waste incineration sector is estimated by 104.4%.

-The results of uncertainty analysis are presented in Table 1.9.
+The results of uncertainty analysis are presented in Table 1.8.
 The detailed calculations of uncertainty are presented in Annex IV (Tables IV.1 - IV.3).